SelinkaLalabekyan/Clarity-Map-App/README.md

 • Backend and Server-Side Development: Python is used for backend logic, including server-side operations and integration with the Machine Learning model.
-Frameworks such as Flask or Django (if applicable) support handling requests, managing data, and connecting the frontend to the ML components.
+Frameworks such as Django support handling requests, managing data, and connecting the frontend to the ML components.